-This document details the policies and mechanisms put into place for all issued AMPs.
+This document details the digital assets policy and mechanisms put into place for all issued AMPs.

 We would like to offer our sincere gratitude to the awesome guys at the Omni Foundation for assisting us in crafting these policies and for acting as external trustees and reviewers.

 The entire amount of issued AMPs, two billion (2,000,000,000) in total, was generated by Craig Sellars, Founder of Omni Foundation and CTO of Bitfinex.

 Craig acted as trustee for all initial AMP transactions, under a multi-sig solution during which he allocated them to different wallets.
 Craig continues to act as a trustee and evaluator for some of these wallets, as described below.

 Craig will oversee AMP use and ascertain that it is done according to the following bylaws:

 HyperSpace policy dictates that the company will only ever release and use AMPs as a means for acquiring more platform users, incentivizing participation, driving growth, and facilitating network effects.
 Distributed into specific wallets (detailed below), AMPs will be given out as part of referral programs, as rewards for skilled platform use, and as part of Creator and Curator Programs encouraging high-value users to migrate to the platform and use it as their main venue.

 HyperSpace’s success is predicated on the entire content ecosystem getting used to and adopting the ideas we espouse, putting the value created within the attention economy in the hands of those responsible for it – via the flow of AMPs.
 For this to happen and a replacement of the exploitative models prevalent today to be successfully implemented, nearly every internet user will need access to AMPs.